 According to Tim Turner, Division Chief of EMS Training, Walton County Fire Rescue became part of the Walton County Sheriff’s Office in 2017.
 Shortly after, Fire Rescue began working toward CAAS certification in September of 2019.
 “All the other departments under the Sheriff’s office are accredited, including law enforcement and corrections,” he says.
 “Sheriff Adkinson was eager for us to also be certified by one of our industry’s leading accreditation agencies.”

 One of the regulations organizations must consider for obtaining and maintaining CAAS certification is verifying medicines and devices are kept within compliant temperatures, as outlined by the manufacturer and referenced in USP Guidelines.
-For much of the medication the Fire Rescue crews carry, this means either refrigerated temperature (36⁰F to 46⁰F) or controlled room temperature (68°F to 77°F).
+For much of the medication the Fire Rescue crews carry, this means either refrigerated temperature (36⁰F to 46⁰F) or controlled room temperature (68°F to 77°F) with allowable excursions.
 “While our medications were all kept in a climate-controlled environment, we had no formal process in place for monitoring and recording temperature data,” explains Chief Turner.

 As a first step, Kayleigh Sanders, the Accreditation Clerk for Fire Rescue, and Chief Turner started talking to other EMS providers about what they were doing as they also worked toward CAAS certification.
 “Many were monitoring and recording temperatures manually,” says Chief Turner.
 “Overall, the results didn’t seem to be meeting CAAS standards.”
 When Chief Turner and Mrs. Sanders began digging a little deeper and doing their own research, they found Temptime.